The City of New Westminster believes an iconic photograph from the Second World War could put the Royal City on the national stage.

 "We will be unveiling in 2014," she said.
 "The march will probably take place in 2015.
 That's to celebrate the end of World War Two and our photo, which is part of World War Two."

-The Wait for Me, Daddy task force will soon meet to narrow submissions down from 15 to about three and will then forward a recommendation on the project to city council.
+The Wait for Me, Daddy task force will soon meet to narrow submission down from 15 to about three and will forward a recommendation being forwarded to city council.

 "Out of this world," Williams said, when asked to describe the submissions.
 "People are very excited about it."